 Royal Australian Navy patrol boats also formed an important part of national and international Search and Rescue operations thus further contributing to Australia's wider maritime interests.

-In order to ensure its ongoing structural integrity, the vessel's hull was refurbished in Cairns during 2015-2016 The vessel is at present moored at a temporary location in Townsville and is not open to visitors.
-Engineering designs, schedules and costings have been prepared aimed at relocating the vessel to a new location as a dry, static exhibit.
-This location will be at the old Curtain Bros Slipway, originally established in 1891 as the Cleveland Foundry Slipway, the first slipway in Townsville.
+In order to ensure its ongoing structural integrity, the vessel's hull was refurbished in Cairns during 2015-2016.
+From 2016 until 2025, the vessel was berthed at the Townsville Marine Precinct, awaiting final relocation to the former Curtain Brothers slipway, originally established in 1891 as the Cleveland Foundry Slipway, the first slipway in Townsville.

-We are searching for ex-crew members of HMAS Townsville for sharing their personal stories about life on board.
+We are searching for ex-crew members of HMAS Townsville and other Fremantles for sharing their personal stories about life on board.
 If you are one of them, or know about someone, please get in touch with the Museum.
 We would love to hear from you!